Cervical Cancer

 Infection of the cervix with human papillomavirus (HPV) is almost always the cause of cervical cancer.
 Not all women with HPV infection, however, will develop cervical cancer.
 Women who do not regularly have tests to detect HPV or abnormal cells in the cervix are at increased risk of cervical cancer.
 The vast majority of cervical cancers could be prevented with Pap tests and HPV vaccination.

-Cervical cancer, an often preventable cancer, will be diagnosed in an estimated 14,100 women living in the United States and some 4,280 women were expected to die of the disease in 2022, according to federal statistics.
+Cervical cancer, an often preventable cancer, will be diagnosed in an estimated 13,820 women living in the United States in 2024, and some 4,360 women are expected to die of the disease, according to the National Cancer Institute.

-Cervical Cancer Screening (PDQ®) Cervical Cancer Prevention (PDQ®) Cervical Cancer Treatment (PDQ®)Source: National Cancer Institute
+Cervical Cancer Screening (NCI) Cervical Cancer Prevention (NCI) Cervical Cancer Treatment (NCI)Source: National Cancer Institute